cossacklabs/acra-engineering-demo/README.md

     raw_data=data)
 ```

-3. Reading data from database is not changed:
+3. Nothing changes when reading the data from the database:

 ```python
 result = connection.execute(